VahidN/angular-template-driven-forms-lab/README.md

 - How to detect common JavaScript errors with TypeScript by improving its tsconfig.json file.
 - How to use LINQ like methods in TypeScript.
 - How to use the `freegeoip.net` service to get the client's IP address.
+- How to use the HttpClient "blob" response type to display an image.

 How to run it
 -------------